 The Museum of Ice Cream has become an incredibly popular tourist attraction in both San Francisco and Los Angeles.
-Known for its photo areas set up for Instagram shots, I was a little wary that it would not be my cup of tea, but actually enjoyed myself immensely.
-Amie and I got a chance to go for their Pinkmas Christmas event (so some of this may be different during the year) and had a blast interacting with all the staff who were singing and having a good time as well as being goofy in the different photo areas they have set up around the experience.
+Known for its photo areas set up for Instagram shots, I was a little wary that it would not be my cup of tea but actually enjoyed myself immensely.
+Amie and I got a chance to go for their “Pinkmas” Christmas event (so some of this may be different during the year).
+We had a blast interacting with all the staff who were singing and having a good time as well as being goofy in the different photo areas they have set up around the experience.
 Here is all the information.

 - Cost and hours on their site

 - Book your tickets in advance as it sells out.